pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

-When doing development on bindings leveraging a C library it's also valuable to run the same testsuite under valgrind looking for the seemingly inevitable memory leaks, seemingly exacerbated by rust requiring all allocations to be returned in order to be freed safely since it historically didn't use the system allocator.
+When doing development on bindings leveraging a C library it's also valuable to run the same testsuite under valgrind looking for the seemingly inevitable memory leaks, exacerbated by rust requiring all allocations to be returned in order to be freed safely since it historically didn't use the system allocator.
 For pkgcraft, this is provided via another tox target:

 ```bash
 $ tox -e valgrind